-I am passionate about sharing my knowledge and experience through the delivery of interactive, fun and research-informed online & in-person presentations and workshops.
+I am passionate about sharing my knowledge and experience through the delivery of interactive, fun and research-informed keynote presentations & workshops.

-I cover different topics related to sensory processing and other best practices when working with people on the autism spectrum and their families.
+I cover different topics related to sensory processing & current best practices when working with people on the autism spectrum & other neurodivergent people.

 I will work with your organization to ensure that my presentation or workshop meets your audience’s needs.

-The following is a sample of the types of presentations and workshops I offer as well as examples of these that I have already done for different organizations:
+The following are a sample of the types of keynote presentations & workshops I have done for other organizations:

 Autism, Sensory Processing & Child Development